 “To this date, no AI has the ability to actually find others attractive in the way humans do (in the sense that it clouds their judgment),” he explains.
 “We should reduce, if not eliminate, human intuition from the judging and decision-making process by using data, science-based assessments, and AI, rather than prejudiced humans.”

 However, technology could equally exacerbate attractiveness bias.
-For instance, many senior executives in technology and HR worry that modern social media hiring tools, like TikTok Resumes, will exacerbate beauty bias in the workplace.
+For instance, many senior executives in technology and HR worry that modern social media hiring tools, like TikTok Resumes, will only increase beauty bias in the workplace.

 Instead of relying on tech, Tatyana suggests minimizing attractiveness bias by delaying facial contact to as late a stage as possible in the recruitment process.
 By educating recruiting managers, she believes that they can then come up with objective criteria to compare against a candidate’s individual performance.